jacqueline-kraus/MS4-anime-art/README.md

     }
 ```

-11. Migrate the models to Postgres database:
+11. Migrate the models to the Postgres database:
 ```
 python3 manage.py makemigrations
 ```